lumitalola/friendly-vn-club/guide.md

 ```
 the scene command sets as the background image our image file `bg streetlight.png` which we imported from the zip.
 Similarly the show command knows to look for a file called `smidley neutral.png` and positions it at the left of the screen as per our request.
 Other image files that start with `smidley` R\*n'Py knows to associate with our character of the same name as well and this can be used in various ways that we won't get into here.
 The `hide` command gets rid of the characters we've asked to be shown before.

 Next we will write scene 2 similarly with the addition of a switch in emotion for Lindol during the dialogue.
+We'll name scene 2 `Father_and_Son` in code to demonstrate that the labels can be whatever you like as long as they don't include spaces or other forbidden characters.
 Doing this results in the following script for our VN-ified script (NOTE: the return at the end of scene 2, this tells the engine that our VN is over.):
 ```
 define S = Character('Smidley', color="#000080")
 define G = Character('Grimson', color="#990000")